-Our research is focused on integrated systems and circuits, with applications in the area of optoelectronics, high-speed interconnects, wireless systems, and edge devices.
+Our research is focused on integrated systems and circuits, with applications in the area of optoelectronics, high-speed interconnects, wireless systems, and sensing.
 As such, we are often investigating challenges that fall at the intersection of circuits and communication systems, photonics, physics, quantum mechanics, signal processing, computing and machine learning.

 Major Research Thrusts:

 Narrow Linewidth Lasers and Isolator-Replacements

 Silicon photonics on CMOS SOI has come a long way in the last 10 years.
 Two glaring omissions include: co-integrated laser (in foundries except Intel) and on-silicon isolators.

 Isolators block unwanted back reflections and ensure the stable operation of the laser.
 For most optical systems employing a laser, magneto-optic isolators have been indispensable, but such isolators are incompatible with silicon.
 We are working on CMOS-controlled reflections-cancellation circuits as a way to reduce the reflections going back to the laser and keep the laser stable.
 Our recent work [ShomanJLT21] demonstrated a stable quantum well (QW) distributed feedback (DFB) laser against time-varying reflections using a reflections-cancellation circuit (RCC) on a zero-change, foundry-produced, silicon-photonic (SiP) chip.
 The optical spectrum and the relative intensity noise (RIN) of the laser when the RCC was running is comparable to when an isolator was used.